zzorba/ArkhamCards/README.md

 For all the text of the app itself, the translation files are extracted using the unix program `gettext`, an i18n standard.
 There are many programs that are capable of editing them, but I've found that a program called [PoEdit](https://poedit.net/), which has a free version that is totally serviceable.
 Using this program, you can edit the .po files in the [assets/i18n](https://github.com/zzorba/ArkhamCards/tree/master/assets/i18n) folder and submit the changes via Pull Request (or by opening an issue and I will provide contact information on how to submit changes).

+Lastly, the campaign guide feature translations live here [https://github.com/zzorba/arkham-cards-data/tree/master/i18n](https://github.com/zzorba/arkham-cards-data/tree/master/i18n).
+The translated parts of each guide are kept there in individual PO files.
+If you are updating them, it is a good idea to copy-paste blocks of text from the FFG PDF files, which require only light reformatting.
+Some instructions need to be adjusted to fit the app.

 ## Authors

 * **Daniel Salinas** - _Initial Work_ - [@zzorba](https://github.com/zzorba)